alphagov/govuk-country-and-territory-autocomplete/README.md

 </script>
 ```

-This will render the same `<select>` menu as before on the server, but hides it and progressively enhances to a typeahead when JavaScript kicks in.
-When the user selects something in the typeahead, the hidden `<select>` menu is still updated, so everything works as before.
+This will render the same `<select>` menu as before on the server, but hides it and progressively enhances to a autocomplete when JavaScript kicks in.
+When the user selects something in the autocomplete, the hidden `<select>` menu is still updated, so everything works as before.

 [If you prefer to learn by reading the source, try out the example.](https://alphagov.github.io/openregister-location-picker/examples/)